 — Ice universe (@UniverseIce) June 20, 2019

-Perhaps the biggest news is that Samsung will offer two different Galaxy Note 10 phones in 2019.
-Well, technically four considering each one will come in a 5G variant.
-Those include the main flagship Galaxy Note 10 with a massive 6.75-inch screen, then a smaller 6.28-inch budget Galaxy Note 10 similar to the Galaxy S10e.
+Perhaps the biggest news is that Samsung will offer 2-3 different Galaxy Note 10 phones in 2019.
+Those include the main flagship Galaxy Note 10+ with a massive 6.75-inch (listed as 6.8-inches) screen, then a smaller 6.28-inch Galaxy Note 10.
+Unfortunately, the smaller model is NOT a “budget” device, it’s simply got a smaller display, and that’s all.

-Again, this information is very early and subject to change.
+Keep in mind that this information is always subject to change.
 That said, we believe the smaller Galaxy Note 10 will come with a triple rear camera setup, while the bigger main Note 10 will pack four powerful cameras on the rear.
-However, there’s a chance only the bigger Galaxy Note 10 Pro with 5G will have four rear cameras, similar to the Galaxy S10 5G.
+However, there’s a chance only the bigger Galaxy Note 10+ with 5G will have four rear cameras, similar to the Galaxy S10 5G.

 And yes, we know these names are getting out of hand.
-The Galaxy Note 10 Pro 5G is a mouthful.
+The Galaxy Note 10+ 5G is a mouthful.

 We’re expecting the same powerful specs under the hood as the Galaxy S10, anywhere from 8-12GB of RAM, tons of storage options, a ceramic model, and a significant upgrade to the battery life.
 Rumors of a 4,500 mAh battery in the bigger Galaxy Note 10 is perhaps the most exciting aspect of the phone.